EstelleGvl/unknownhands/pages/roadmap.md

   - **Goal:** core dataset entry completed by December 2025.

 ## First Trimester 2026
-  - Release first public dataset snapshot (CSV/JSON exports).
+  - Release first public dataset snapshot online.
-  - Launch a beta browse page with sample records.
+  - Launch a beta browse page with sample records and visualizations.
-  - Add visualizations
+  - Integrate IIIF manifests for selected manuscripts (via Mirador).

 ## Second Trimester 2026
-  - Integrate IIIF manifests for selected manuscripts (via Mirador).
   - Release full searchable interface linked to the Heurist database.
   - Publish advanced visualizations (maps, timelines, network graphs).
   - Organize workshop/panels on digital approaches to female scribes.

-## Fall 2026
+  - Long-term sustainability: depositing the database and code in trusted repositories (Huma-Num, Zenodo, etc.) to ensure preservation and accessibility.
-  - Develop teaching resources (assignments, case studies).
+  - Develop teaching resources and pedagogical tools for students and the wider public.

-  - Organize workshop/panels on digital approaches to female scribes.
+## Future Developments
+  - Additional research on Western Europe and integration of manuscripts whose attribution to a female scribe is considered “low probability.”
+	- Expansion of linguistic and cultural coverage: integration of additional European vernaculars as well as extra-European traditions (Arabic, Hebrew, Syriac, Coptic, etc.).
+	- Development of the international scholarly network to foster collaboration, data sharing, and cross-corpus comparison.
+	- Integration of new research axes: illuminations and artistic description, stylistic and iconographic analysis, materials and techniques.
+  - Increased interoperability: implementing APIs or standardized exports (IIIF, TEI, Linked Open Data) to connect Unknown Hands with other international databases.
+	- Institutional partnerships: establishing agreements with libraries and museums to enrich the database through official deposits or collaborative cataloging.
+  - Advanced quantitative analysis: developing statistical and AI models to estimate unidentified scribes or to compare networks of female and male production.